-Expansion of features of our online software suite that supports the new mass evaluation effort, including new evaluation tools and dissemination capabilities; this activity is at risk of termination.
+Expansion of features of our online software suite that supports the new mass evaluation effort, including new evaluation tools and dissemination capabilities.

 Continue to improve the TUNL website and provide access to new information on A = 3 - 20 nuclei.

 Continue to prepare new PDF and HTML documents of the most recent TUNL reviews.